Aside from severe jaundice, Bertrand was normal at birth.

 We didn't know which one he had, but the (ultra-rare) disorders all have names like:

-Alpha-Fucosidosis Alpha-Mannosidosis Alpha-N-Acetylgalactosaminidase Deficiency Aspartylglycosaminuria Beta-Mannosidosis Galactosialidosis Gaucher Disease Glycogen Storage Disease Type II (GSD II) GM1 gangliosidosis GM2 gangliosidosis GSD II (Glycogen Storage Disease Type II) I-Cell Disease Mucolipidosis II Mucolipidosis III Pompe Disease Psuedo-Hurler Polydystrophy Sandhoff Disease Schindler Disease Sialidosis
+Alpha-Fucosidosis Alpha-Mannosidosis Alpha-N-Acetylgalactosaminidase Deficiency Aspartylglycosaminuria Beta-Mannosidosis Galactosialidosis Gaucher Disease GM1 gangliosidosis GM2 gangliosidosis GSD II (Glycogen Storage Disease Type II) I-Cell Disease Mucolipidosis II Mucolipidosis III Pompe Disease Pseudo-Hurler Polydystrophy Sandhoff Disease Schindler Disease Sialidosis

 With the exception of mitochondrial disorders, these disorders tend to be caused by the inability to produce an enzyme necessary for some component of cellular metabolism.